Sillians/Algorithms/README.md

-# Books
+# Algorithms and Data Structures

-this Repo contains solutions to different sorting algorithms written in python
+This repo contains a list of Algorithms and Data Structures written in Python.